hypernumbers/hypernumbers-manual/contents/welcome/prerelease.rst

 Prerelease Version Of The Documenation
 ======================================

-Our strategic aim is to make this documentation a downloadable and printable book which will enable spreadsheet users to build their own web applications on the Hypernumbers platform.
+Our strategic aim is to make this documentation a downloadable and printable book which will enable spreadsheet users to build their own web applications on the Vixo platform.

 The book needs to comprehensive, comprehensible and correct.